Become a Docker Power User with Microsoft VS Code

 VS Code summary

-VS Code in itself is a fantastic tool.
-When we expand and utilize some of the plugins like Docker, we can take our projects and Docker skills to the next level.
+VS Code is a fantastic tool in itself.
+When we expand and utilize some of the plugins, like Docker, we can take our projects and Docker skills to the next level.
 What brings me the most value is less context switching between different interfaces.
 I can now stay on one screen and write Dockerfiles, build, ship, and run them all from VS Code.

 The Docker Power User Course